 This degree offers opportunities to study a broad range of topics within mathematics, with a strong focus on statistics.
 Our academic staff have extensive research interests, which is why we are able to offer a wide choice of up-to-date module options.
 You will graduate as a multi-skilled mathematician, perhaps with particular expertise in an area of interest or with the training necessary to work in a particular industry.

-Discovery modules are available in all years of your degree, as long as you’re taking enough credits of your own subject for that year.
+Discovery modules are available in years 2 and 3 of your degree, as long as you’re taking enough credits of your own subject for that year.